Conflict Rules

 If the formula is true, it will cause a conflict.
 You can use the syntax checker to validate your rule.Specify the conflict type: Is it a blocking (hard) conflict or a warning (soft) conflict?

 Enter the validation message.
 This will be shown to the user as the reason why it’s not allowed.
+If you want to translate the message custom labels can be used in the form of $Label.labelApiName.

 Save the rule.
 If the rule is marked as active, it will be checked for syntax and referenced fields again.